javl/linger/README.md

-Following the logic that these signals can be seen as a person, this script generates a large virtual crowd by collecting these messages from everyone who comes into range and resending them when they have left the area.
+Following the logic that these signals can be seen as a person, this script generates a large virtual crowd by collecting these messages from everyone who comes into range and resending them when they have left.
 The physical you might have left, but your digital version will stay forever.

 ## short (tech version)##